Mad Paws

 Collaborated with the in-house data team to project outcomes.

-Prioritized features into a milestone release plan, balancing new controls with business risk.
+Organised features into a step-by-step release plan, balancing new options with business risks.

-The complexity of pricing controls, service configurations, and technical challenges made this work particularly rewarding.
-Not only did it significantly boost revenue, but it also provided the data team with richer insights, especially when paired with the newly launched pet profiles.
+The complicated pricing options, service setups, and technical challenges made this work very rewarding.
+It not only increased revenue a lot but also gave the data team better insights, especially when combined with the new pet profiles.

 It looks preeeety (for a setting screen) β¨